Please enable JavaScript to view this page.

 Capacity Limit

-We have a max capacity of 40 students for Parametric Modeling and AutoCAD combind, so limits per school depend on how many schools attend.
+We have a max capacity of 40 students for Solid Modeling, registration limits per school will depend on how many schools attend.

 Questions?